 Benefits of CDA certification

-Earning a CDA credential is beneficial to both you and the children.
+Earning a CDA credential is beneficial to both you and the children you work with.
 These include:

 Cost of the CDA certification

 While a CDA certificate will benefit you in many ways, getting this credential can be costly for some.
-It costs $425 to apply for the certification and must be paid in full.
-If your certificate expires, you’ll need $125 to renew it.
+New credentials are $425 for online applications and $500 for paper applications.
+When your certificate expires, the cost for online renewal is $125 and $150 for paper renewal applications.

 To prepare for the exam, there may be an added expense for the study books and other training materials needed to support your lessons.